fishdeity/iRO-Missing_Features_Additions/README.md

 [![FishDeity iRO GRF Edits](https://discordapp.com/api/guilds/1149550005674328114/widget.png?style=shield)](https://discord.gg/UBjTpErdQU)

 This is a collection of bug fixes and additions for Ragnarok Online (iRO specifically).
 Specifics for each file are below. <br>
-iRO players should really consider using the [iRO Wiki QoL patcher](https://irowiki.org/wiki/Clients_and_Patches#iRO_Wiki_QoL_Patcher) instead to get all these edits much easier.

 ### GPF Types ###
 - **bgm_missing_added.gpf**: Adds and replaces several maps' BGM to proper sound, like Eden 2F's BGM is changed to Morroc music instead of login.